-MERCEDES HERRERA: My family is happy.
-For yesterday, a victory.
-Very happy, everybody, for—no more invisible, no more.
+MERCEDES HERRERA: Oh, my family is happy for yesterday, the victory, is very happy, everybody, for—no more invisible, no more.
 This is good for everybody, the janitors.

-MERCEDES HERRERA: Well, the work, this victory is — is not finished now.
-This is more—the more victories, in next three years, more victories, this is a fight.
+MERCEDES HERRERA: Well, the work—this victory is not finished now.
+This is more—the more victories, in next three years, more victories.
+This is our fight.

 AMY GOODMAN: Nelson Canela, why did you go from New York to Houston for this?
 You’re not a janitor in Houston.

-NELSON CANELA: No, reason I come, I’m part of a local SEIU, 32BJ, and we heard that people — janitors in Houston needed a lot of support to gain this contract that they have now which, which, which, you know, it’s really good for them.
-We had people come from all over, not only New York, we had people come from Sacramento, California, Milwaukee, Maryland, I mean it was a lot of different people from a lot of different places.
-And basically when SEIU needs help, doesn’t matter where you’re from, who you are, when your fellow brothers are falling down, we’re always here to pick them up.
-So I am honored and grateful that I was here to fight this fight with Houston.
+NELSON CANELA: No. Reason I come, I’m part of a local SEIU, 32BJ, and we heard that people, you know, janitors in Houston, needed a lot of support to gain this contract that they have now, which—you know, which is really good for them.
+We had people come from all over, not only New York.
+We had people come from Sacramento, California, Milwaukee, Maryland.
+I mean, it was a lot of different people from a lot of different places.
+And basically, I mean, when SEIU needs help, it doesn’t matter where you’re from or who you are; you know, when your fellow brothers are falling down, we’re always here to pick them up.
+So, I am honored and grateful that I was here to fight this fight with Houston.

-Okay, now I can sleep good and say that these people are being treated fairly, because, you know, they no longer will be invisible and they will get the respect and dignity that they deserve when they walk to their job sites.
-And now I can truly say, you know, everyone who participated in this made history in Houston, and like Mercedes said, you know, this is just the first victory, there’s many more to be won.
-We are going to win many more.
+OK, you know, now I can sleep good and say that these people are being treated fairly, because, you know, they no longer will be invisible, and they will get the respect and the dignity that they deserve when they walk to their job sites.
+And now I can truly say that, you know, everyone who participated in this made history in Houston.
+And like Mercedes said, you know, this is just the first victory; there’s many more to be won.
+And we are going to win many more.

-NELSON CANELA: I met this one gentleman, he was a war veteran, I didn’t really get to his name but I spoke to him briefly.
+NELSON CANELA: I met this one gentleman, he was a war veteran.
+I didn’t really get to his name, but I spoke to him briefly.
 But as far as any other guys from, you know, all the other cities, wasn’t really much time to talk.
-You know, we were out here to — to help these janitors and push them and get this contract, get this contract signed for them.
-When we got that victory last night, you know, we celebrated, so we got to meet a lot of people from a lot of different places and, you know, we—some of us going back, we got to say our goodbyes and, you know, we’re looking forward to meeting up somewhere down in the future.
+You know, we was out here to help these janitors and push them and get this contract, get this contract signed for them.
+I mean, when we got that victory last night, you know, we celebrated, so we got to meet a lot of people from a lot of different places.
+And, you know, we—some of us are going back, so we got to say our goodbyes.
+And, you know, we’re looking forward to meeting up somewhere down in the future.

-NELSON CANELA: The south?
-I’m not too sure but maybe, who knows?
-SEIU is very predictable and wherever there’s a fight, we’re there, no matter where it’s at.
-I mean, if we have to take a boat, plane, doesn’t matter.
-When SEIU is needed, we’ll fight the fight, we will prevail.
+NELSON CANELA: The South?
+I’m not too sure, but maybe.
+Who knows?
+I mean, SEIU is very predictable, and wherever there’s a fight, you know, we’re there, no matter where it’s at.
+I mean, if we have to take a boat, a plane, you know, it doesn’t matter.
+You know, when SEIU is needed, we’ll fight the fight, and we’ll prevail.

-AMY GOODMAN: I want to thank you very much, Nelson Canela for joining us, New York janitor who went to Houston to support the campaign for janitors there.
-They have just won their citywide campaign, also speaking with Mercedes Herrera, Houston janitor in — and part of the bargaining team that won in this five-company contract that the SEIU janitors approved last night.
+AMY GOODMAN: Well, I want to thank you very much, Nelson Canela, for joining us, New York janitor who went to Houston to support the campaign for janitors there.
+They have just won their citywide campaign.
+Also speaking with Mercedes Herrera, a Houston janitor and part of the bargaining team that won in this five-company contract that the SEIU janitors approved last night.